RGMC-XL-team/inhand_reorientation/README.md

 ### Hardware
 - 1x RealSense D405 camera (any RGB camera is supported)
 - 1x LEAP Hand ([url](https://v1.leaphand.com/)) and set the baud rate to 3000000
-- Other parts (will be launched after acceptance)
+- Other parts (see the supplementary CAD files and the corresponding .txt)
     - 3D-printed parts
     - Silicone fingertip
     - The object